UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-msyed1604/README.md

 ## Scope of Work

-As part of the final project for BioE 134, I developed several functions that are foundational for CRISPR-mediated genome editing:
+As part of the final project for BioE 134, I developed several functions that are foundational for CRISPR-mediated genome editing particularly in the scope of insect organisms:
 1. gRNA Design: This function generates guide RNAs by taking a PAM sequence and a gene sequence as inputs.
 It outputs the protospacer and tracer RNA necessary for CRISPR targeting.
 2. Toolkit Selection: This function selects the appropriate CRISPR toolkit based on the organism name, providing details such as PAM sequence and other properties.
 3. Construction File Creation: This function generates a construction file outlining the steps for performing a gene knockout, integrating gRNA design and toolkit selection.